RobertCHU01/MagicFormula/README.md

 # MagicFormula
-A tool to calculate the investment return from MagicFormula mentioned in book--That Still Beats the Market
+This repository introduces the Magic Formula investment method developed by Joel Greenblatt in "The Little Book That Beats the Market", and provides code to implement this strategy.

 ## What is Magic Formula
-### Related Concepts
-To understand the idea of magic formula, we first need to learn two financial concepts--Capital Return & Stock Yield.

-#### Capital Return/Return on Assets(ROA)
-ROA = Net Income/Total Assets

-ROA measures a company's ability to converts input(investment) into output(income).
-Companies with higher ROA can get more income from a fixed amount of assets.
-A company with high ROA is a good company, because it has fast development.
-However, ROA is not enough for us to determine whether we want to buy a stock, because a company has good future development does not mean that we can earn money on its stock.
-To earn money on its stock, we need to look at another factor--Stock Yield.
+Magic Formula aims to identify high-quality companies trading at attractive valuations by ranking stocks based on two key factors:

+Return on Capital (ROC)
-#### Stock Yield/Dividend Yield
+Earnings Yield
-Dividend Yield = Annual Dividends Per Share/Price per share

-Divendend Yield measures your income from stock from the money you invest.
-You can invest less money in a company with high Divendend Yield to get the same income as invest more money in a company with low Divendend Yield, so we "pay" less for same income.
-In summary, a stock with high Dividend Yield is a "low-price" stock.

-### Magic Formula
+### Ideas of Magic Formula
-Magic formula looks for a stock with both high ROA and high Dividend Yield.
+Magic Formula looks for a stock with both a high ROC and a high Earnings Yield.

-In this way, we are buy a "good quality" stock with "low price".
-However, the real implementation of Magic formula is more complex, because we usually want a basket of stocks to reduce risks.
-This involves selecting top 30 stocks, selecting from large/small companies, renewing our formula every month...
-One thing to keep in mind is magic formula only shows its magic in the long term and investment is never a short-time gambling, so if your magic formula does not perform well, stick to it!!! and See what happens in 5-6 years.
+In this way, we are buying a "good quality" stock at a "low price".
+However, the real implementation of Magic Formula is more complex, because we usually want a basket of stocks to reduce risks.
+This involves selecting the top 30 stocks, selecting from large/small companies, and renewing our formula every month...
+One thing to keep in mind is magic formula only shows its magic in the long term and investment is never short-time gambling, so if your magic formula does not perform well, stick to it!!! and See what happens in 5-6 years.

+### Two Indicators in the Magic Formula
+To understand the idea of magic formula, we first need to learn two financial concepts--Return on Capital (ROC) & Earnings Yield.

+#### Return on Capital (ROC)
+ROC measures how efficiently a company generates profits from its capital.
+$$CopyROC = EBIT / (Net Working Capital + Net Fixed Assets)$$

+EBIT = Earnings Before Interest and Taxes
+Net Working Capital = Current Assets - Current Liabilities Net Fixed Assets = Total Fixed Assets – Accumulated Depreciation

+Why use ROC instead of other indicators?

+EBIT in the numerator:
+(1)Eliminates distortions from different tax rates and debt levels (2)Allows for fair comparison of operating earnings across companies

+(Net Working Capital + Net Fixed Assets) in the denominator:

+(1)Focuses on tangible capital employed in the business (2)Excludes excess cash and goodwill, providing a more accurate picture of capital needed to run the business (3)More representative than total assets (used in ROA) or equity (used in ROE)

+#### Earnings Yield
+Earnings Yield is a valuation metric that indicates how much a company earns relative to its market value.

+$$CopyEarnings Yield = EBIT / Enterprise Value$$

+Enterprise Value = Market Capitalization + Debt - Cash

+Why use Earnings Yield instead of other indicators?

+Uses EBIT instead of net income:

+(1)Eliminates distortions from different tax rates and debt levels

+Uses Enterprise Value instead of Market Capitalization:

+(1)enterprise value takes into account both the principal value of stock owed to purchase a business, and consider the amount of debt a company takes on in order to generate operating income.

+By combining these two indicators, the Magic Formula aims to identify companies that are both highly profitable (high ROC) and undervalued (high Earnings Yield).

+## Getting Started

-## Begin by Finding Financial Statements
+### Start by Financial Statement
 Here are some websites to look at large companies' financial statements.

 [Apple](https://investor.apple.com/investor-relations/default.aspx)